 You may withdraw from participation in the group policy at any time by giving notice of that intention to the group policy holder.
-Any return of premium will be calculated from the date such participation ceases, provided you have not travelled or been the subject of a claim during any period for which cover was provided, in whih case no refund will be due.
+Any return of Standard Travel plus private Medical insurance will be calculated from the date such participation ceases, provided you have not travelled or been the subject of a claim during any period for which cover was provided, in whih case no refund will be due.
 We reserve the right to charge a reasonable administration fee.
 (Please note: Cancellation cover is operative from the time you are accepted for cover.
 Therefore, if you withdraw from participation in the group policy you will be charged for the period between being accepted for cover and your travel departure date.)

 14. What is an adjustment and when is it required?

 An adjustment is when the beneficiary requires details of their cover to be changed.
 This could include changing the departure date, duration or increasing the cover levels.